 Out west in Seattle, an experienced businesswoman checks into her hotel room and immediately scans the place for cultural calling cards.
 She’s traveling for work, but she really wants to explore what makes this hotel, within this modern city, so wonderfully unique.

-Down south, an elder Millenial couple with their young family are getting settled in their room that offers the perfect amount of togetherness and privacy at the same time.
+Down South, a millennial couple with their young family are getting settled in their room that offers the perfect amount of togetherness and privacy at the same time.

-And in the mid-west, a Gen Z’er has just finished posting selfie of her room to social media before heading out for an evening of exploring (and livestreaming) downtown Nashville.
+And in the Midwest, a Gen Z’er has just finished posting a selfie of her room to social media before heading out for an evening of exploring (and livestreaming) downtown Nashville.

 Because these guests are all of different generations, it should come as no surprise that each has a different level of expectations for a comfortable hotel stay.
 And thus, the trends in hospitality design vary by the generation you’re trying to appeal to.